 Project Summary

 The GAERS project aims to train smallholder farmers in Sokoto State, Nigeria, in the development and use of natural fertilisers.
 In thisregion over 87.73% of the population lives below the poverty line and agriculture is affected by high production costs and insufficient government support.
-Ten selected farmers (five men and five women) are to learn how to produce natural fertilisers and pesticides from local resources.
-They will be supported by volunteers, who will disseminate the knowledge in the region.
+Selected farmers learn how to produce natural fertilisers and pesticides from local resources.
+They are supported by volunteers, who will disseminate the knowledge in the region.
 The aim is to reduce dependence on expensive chemical fertilisers, increase soil fertility and thus improve yields.
 The farmers learn how to use microorganisms and biological methods to improve the soil through online and face-to-face training.
-The project, which is to be financed with just €1,000, promotes sustainable agriculture, reduces environmental damage and aims to improve food security in the long term.

 Country